carueda/mbsystem-docker/notes/gui.md

     $ brew install socat
     $ socat TCP-LISTEN:6000,reuseaddr,fork UNIX-CLIENT:\"$DISPLAY\"

-I already have XQuartz (2.7.11 -xorg-server 1.18.4) and with the security settings as indicated in the article.
+I already have XQuartz (2.7.11 -xorg-server 1.18.4) on my Mac, and with the security settings as indicated in the article.
 (likely I followed some similar reference a while ago)